 An Anaesthetist administers IV sedation via a cannula inserted into the back of your hand.
 Local Anaesthetic eye drops are used to numb the eye.
 No eye patches are needed, and people usually notice improved vision immediately after surgery.

-The natural lens has a “capsular bag” which remain in the eye and is where your new artificial lens is held in place.
-Once this has been done antibiotics are introduced to the eye to reduce risk of infection.
+The natural lens has a “capsular bag” which remains in the eye and is where your new artificial lens is held in place.
+Once this has been done antibiotics are introduced to the eye to reduce the risk of infection.
 There is no need for stitches as the wounds heal naturally.

 A cataract cannot return because the lens has been removed.
 However, in about 10% of all people who have phaco-emulsification, the capsular bag later becomes cloudy.
 This cloudiness of the capsular bag, if it occurs, usually develops 3 months or more after surgery.
-It causes the same vision problems as a cataract does.
+It causes the same vision problems as a cataract.
 The treatment for this condition is a procedure called a YAG Capsulotomy.
 The doctor uses a laser (light) beam to make a tiny hole in the capsule to let light pass.
 This procedure is painless and is done very easily in our rooms during a consultation.

 Most people who have a cataract recover from surgery with no problems and improved vision.
 In fact, serious complications are not common with modern cataract surgery.
 This type of surgery has a success rate of 98 percent in patients with otherwise healthy eyes.
 But no surgery is risk free.
 Although serious complications are not common, when they occur they could result in loss of vision.